harshitvsaxena/Resources/NodeJS/nodejs_and_mysql.md

     |--server.js
 ```

-Now lets create html(`index.html`) file for our server to serve to client:
+Now lets create html(`index.html`) file for our server to serve the client:

 ```html
 <!DOCTYPE html>